The Connecticut Invention Convention, Inc.

 • FAQs

-Most K-12 students participate in a CIC program through their school or community organization.
-However, if none of those options are available, a K-12 student may participate in the CIC as an Independent Inventor.
+Most K-12 students participate in Invention Convention program through their school or community organization.
+However, if none of those options are available, K-12 students in CT may participate as an Independent Inventor.

 K-12 students may participate as an Independent Inventor only if they fall into one of these situations: